populationgenomics/team-docs/storage_policies/README.md

   files into the _archive_ and _main_ buckets in batches, creating new releases.
 - **Storage**: Standard Storage indefinitely, but cleared up regularly by the upload processor.
-- **Access**: Restricted to service accounts that run workflows.
+- **Access**: Human users get viewer permissions, to inspect the files before e.g. moving a subset of the data to the _test_ bucket.
+Moving data from the _upload_ bucket to the _main_ bucket is restricted to service accounts that run workflows.
   Sequencing providers have creator permissions, using a service account.

 ### archive: `gs://cpg-<dataset>-archive`